Getting Ready for the ACS National Meeting

 I heard there’s free food and drink.
 Is this true?

 There are definitely events at ACS meetings that offer refreshments.
 You can get breakfast at the Student Hospitality Suite (although you’ll want to arrive early to enjoy it).
 In addition, snacks are offered at many student events.
 The Student Social, which takes place after the ACS Student Chapter Awards Ceremony at spring national meetings, has food and non-alcoholic beverages.

 The Sci-Mix poster session includes popcorn and two drink tickets.
 Just remember that Sci-Mix, like all social events at professional meetings, is intended to promote networking and social interactions with a diverse array of presenters and disciplines.
-Trying to present a poster while inebriated (or with a mouthful of food) looks bad.
-Potential future employers and colleagues are everywhere, so know your limit or avoid drinking while presenting in order to put your best foot forward.
+Trying to present a poster or network while inebriated (or with a mouthful of food) looks bad.
+Potential future employers and colleagues are everywhere, so know your limit or avoid drinking alcohol in order to put your best foot forward.